Channels

-A channel in Ucupaint represents the input and output of an Ucupaint node.
+A channel in Ucupaint represents a pair consisting of an input and an output within the Ucupaint node.

 02.channel-overview.01

-Ucupaint channels represents the IO on the actual node
+The Ucupaint channels input and output (I/O) on the actual node

-Each channel has at least one input and one output, but channels like the normal channel can have multiple outputs at the end.
-The base color/value of the channel is actually the default input of the node, as demonstarated on the gif below.
+Each channel has at least one input and one output, but the Normal channel can have multiple inputs and outputs (read Displacement Setup).

 02.channel-overview.02

-Base color/value of a channel corresponds to the default input of the node
+The base color or value of a channel corresponds to the node’s default input

-All the inputs and outputs can be connected anywhere, so you can connect the Ucupaint node to your custom node setups.
+All inputs and outputs can be freely connected, allowing the Ucupaint node to work with your custom node setups.

 02.channel-overview.03